 Terms and Conditions:

-Working under the direction of Hauler shall be employees and/or Independent Contractors of Hauler and not of Client or Service Location, and Hauler shall be solely liable to such employees and/or Independent Contractors for their wages and if applicable benefits.
-Both Parties agree that all labor and items used in the performance of the Services will at all times herein be in accordance with all applicable laws, ordinances, rules, regulations and codes.
-Hauler will perform the Services at such times as are set forth in the Scope of Work and in such a manner so as to minimize any interference, annoyance or disruption to the operation of the Client, residents of the Service Location and Client's employees, agents, subcontractors, and suppliers.
+Working under the direction of Hauler shall be employees and/or Independent Contractors of Hauler and not of Client or Service Location, and Hauler shall be solely liable for and to such employees and/or Independent Contractors for their wages and if applicable benefits.
+Hauler shall be solely responsible for complying with all laws, orders and regulations of public authorities relative to rates of wages, hours of labor, all withholding, unemployment and other taxes, and other similar or dissimilar matters in connection with Hauler’s employees, representatives, and subcontractors.
+Hauler shall be solely responsible for ensuring that all labor and items used in the performance of the Services will at all times herein are in accordance with all applicable laws, ordinances, rules, regulations and codes.
+Hauler shall be responsible for all injuries or damages to Hauler's employees and/or Independent Contractors incurred or sustained while completing or in any way associated with any Services hereunder.
+Hauler will perform the Services at such times as are set forth in the Scope of Work and in such a manner so as to minimize any interference, annoyance or disruption to the operation of the Client, tenants of the Service Location and Client's employees, agents, subcontractors, and suppliers.
 Hauler shall take all necessary steps to secure the Equipment and materials used in connection with the Services.

 TERM.
-The term of this Agreement is <ContractDuration> months from the Effective Date set forth above which shall automatically renew thereafter for additional terms of twelve (12) months each Renewal Term unless either party gives to the other party written notice via email or certified mail of termination at least thirty (30) days prior to the termination of the then-existing term.
+The term of this Agreement is <ContractDuration> months from the Effective Date set forth above, which shall automatically renew thereafter for additional terms of twelve (12) months each Renewal Term unless either party gives to the other party written notice via email or certified mail of termination at least thirty (30) days prior to the termination of the then-existing term.

 Scope of Work: defined in Scope of Work section.

-Rates: The rates will remain fixed for the term of the agreement, except that they may be increased once per year, not more than thirty (30) days prior to and not after the annual anniversary date of this agreement up to <APValue>% above the previous year’s rate except for the compactor rental rate and disposal for roll offs and compactors which will remain fixed for the duration of this agreement.
-No other rate increases are permitted unless approved in advance, in writing, by Refuse Specialists.
-If the landfill imposes a change in its rates, the increase will apply to disposal when charged separately and no more than 30% of such rate increases or decreases will be reflected in the monthly charges provided for under this Agreement and only upon hauler providing appropriate documentation for the landfill evidencing of such change.
-For any additional charges related to overages or recycling contamination, Hauler shall provide documentation in the form of photographs or other documentation as necessary to substantiate such charges to Client.
+Rates: The rates will remain fixed for the term of the agreement, except that they may be increased once per year, not more than thirty (30) days prior to and not after the annual anniversary date of this agreement up to <APValue>% above the previous year’s rate except for the compactor rental rate and disposal for roll offs and compactors, which will remain fixed for the duration of this agreement.
+No other rate increases are permitted unless approved in advance, in writing, by Refuse Specialists and Client.
+If the landfill imposes a change in its rates, the increase will apply to disposal when charged separately and no more than 30% of such rate increases or decreases will be reflected in the monthly charges provided for under this Agreement and only upon Hauler providing appropriate documentation for the landfill evidencing of such change.
+For any additional charges related to overages or recycling contamination, Hauler shall provide documentation in the form of photographs or other documentation as necessary to substantiate such charges to Client’s reasonable satisfaction.
 Client shall not be liable for overages or contamination charges if documentation is not provided to Refuse Specialists or Client when requested.